DoubleCouponDay/stickle/README.md

 # Stickle

 Example Structured Text project for plain-text source control and CICD development using the [Rusty Compiler](https://github.com/doublecouponday/rusty-fork).

+Develop and troubleshoot your Automation projects while decoupling from any manufacturers ecosystem.

 ## Setting up the Development Environment